fredlen2/iotsec/Readme.md

 The script proceeds to run python3 scripts/gen_pdf_report.py to convert the output csv to pdf.
 Increase max_workers if the tasks are mostly waiting on external processes (scripts/autoparallel_sat_attack.py line 111).
-The tools/RLL.py script is not fully optimized making this script slow.
 example:
     max_workers = 8
+The tools/RLL.py script is not fully optimized making this script slow.

+Task A deliverable:
 ``` python3
     python3 scripts/autoparallel_sat_attack.py
 ```